microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Thereafter, the selected part of the body (hind limbs or head and teeth) was perfused with µAngiofil at 1--1.5 ml/min using a syringe pump.
 The perfusion lasted until the organ of interest appeared completely blue [@doi:10.1016/j.vph.2018.09.003; @doi:10.1152/ajprenal.00099.2017].
 In bones, it is not possible to visually monitor this color change, thus perfusion of the neighboring soft tissues serves as an indirect marker of sufficient perfusion within the bone.
-To achieve correct perfusion of the vessels within the bone, we prolonged the perfusion time by instilling at least 2 ml of extra volume of contrast agent after all the superficial tissues of the extremity or head turned blue..
+To achieve correct perfusion of the vessels within the bone, we prolonged the perfusion time by instilling at least 2 ml of extra volume of contrast agent after all the superficial tissues of the extremity or head turned blue.
-After harvesting, the samples were fixed by immersion in 4% paraformaldehyde (PFA) solution and then imaged using a SKYSCAN 1172 (Bruker microCT, Kontich, Belgium).
+After µAngiofil polymerization we fixed the samples by immersion in 4% paraformaldehyde (PFA) solution at 4° C and stored in PFA until tomographic imaging.
+Samples were then imaged using a SKYSCAN 1172 (Bruker microCT, Kontich, Belgium).
+For imaging, the samples were removed from the PFA solution, wrapped in closed-pore foam and scanned in a custom-made sealed plastic sample holder in wet atmosphere.
 This scan was performed on a SKYSCAN 1172 with an X-ray source acceleration voltage of 49 kV and an X-ray source current of 200 µA.
 Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.05° and 3 projections being averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels was exposed for 985 ms.